 About ten years ago my good friend, Ruth Kraut, shared her Passover Jeopardy game with me.
 It was very fun and I decided to make a new version every year.
 This has been a great addition to my family's Passover Seders ever since.
-Since most of us will be doing virtual Passover Seders with our families and friends, I recommend adding this game to your Seder.
-Below is the original version Ruth shared with me, and my versions for 2018, 2019, 2020, and 2021.
+Whether you are doing a virtual Passover Seder or will be in person, I recommend adding this game to your Seder.
+Below is the original version Ruth shared with me, and my versions for 2018, 2019, 2020, 2021, 2022, and 2023.
 Mix and match your favorite categories and make your own Passover Jeopardy game.
 Click here for the answer key.

 Category: FOODS OF THE SEDER 100: According to studies, in 2019 we ate an average of 293 of these per person.
 200: In 1888 a Lithuanian immigrant opened the first factory of its kind in Cincinnati.
 300: Ancient Greeks believed that this sprung from the blood of the hero Archimedes after he slayed a dragon.
 400: In the American South, this was rubbed on foreheads to relieve headaches.
 500: If Ali Yeganeh, who owned a restaurant in the TV show Seinfeld prepared our Seder meal, there is one part of the Seder meal he would refuse to serve.
 Bonus points: What was his catchphrase?

 Category: FREEDOM (arts and music themed) 100: This documentary shows how mass incarceration policies have taken the freedom away from millions of Black people in this country.
 200: This person won’t let her “freedom rot in hell.”
 300: Who gazed upon the chimes of freedom flashing.”
 400: The collaboration of the civil rights anthem, ‘We Shall Overcome’, happened here.
 500: If we followed the advice of Lynyrd Skynyrd'smagnum opus, none of these animals would be kept in a cage.